Alcohol Ink FAQs

 Overview: Anything non-porous is fair game.
 Seriously.
 Some of us just go to the thrift store and paint on anything non-porous we find.
 Main Substrates: Yupo® paper (along with ceramic tile) is one of the two favorite surfaces for alcohol ink art.
 Yupo® is not...read more

 Overview: There are a lot of variables to the necessity of sealing your alcohol ink.
 Three things don’t vary.
 If you care about keeping your work as you created it, YOU NEED TO SEAL YOUR WORK.
-Sealing is a complex subject and takes time to understand and to...read more
+Sealing is a...read more

 Frequent recommendations from the AI community discussion: Click here to see our Ultimate List of Alcohol Ink Art Supplies Online: Amazon Cheap Joe's Dharmatrading.com Dick Blick Jerry’s Artarama Brick & Mortar: Keep your eye out for coupons for significant...read more